 - The message or focus is usually on the second idea.

 - Antithesis always contains two different ideas.

 - The grammatical structure of antithesis should be balanced.
-The contrasting ideas must be expressed in a parallel manner.
+Speakers should express contrasting ideas in a parallel manner.

-- Aristotle said that antithesis makes it easier for the audience to understand the point being made.
+- Aristotle said that antithesis makes it easier for the audience to understand the message.

 “Speech is silver but silence is golden.”

 — Alexander Pope, An Essay on Criticism (1771)

 “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.
 I have a dream today!”